T2 – Adaptation

 - You ensure that proposed changes to solutions are justifiable based on all relevant factors before implementing them.

-- You ensure that competing factors that impact a solution are continuously identified and balanced.
+- You ensure that competing factors that impact a solution (e.g., quality vs. cost) are continuously identified and balanced.

-- You ensure that work items are continuously re-prioritized, allowing the more important ones to gain more attention.
+- You ensure that work items are continuously reprioritized, allowing the critical ones to gain more attention.

 - You ensure that relevant expectations are continually evaluated and justifiably met via solutions.